centraldiv/pickupkorea/README.md

 /api/private/orders/admin-buy-orders/order/staff-memo
 : PATCH , requires orderId and staffMemo to update order staff memo.

-/api/private/orders/admin-buy-orders/order/item-fields
-: PATCH , requires orderId, itemId, the name of the field as field and the value as value.

 /api/private/orders/admin-buy-orders/order/issue-product-invoice
 : PATCH , requires orderId, invoiceList, totalPrice, userId to update order invoice. invoiceList is an array of objects with quantity, price, and name.